cincheo/jsweet/doc/jsweet-language-specifications.md

 }
 ```

-Note that ambient classes constructors cannot have a body.
+Note that ambient classes constructors must have an empty body.
 Also, ambient classes methods must be `abstract` or `native`.
 For instance:

 ``` java
 @Ambient